Soy wax burns cleaner and a lot longer than most paraffin waxes. This is what makes it the best option for survival candles.

 - Soy wax flakes: These are actually used by specialized companies to make candles because soy is affordable and a pound of wax can fill approximately a 24-ounce container, more or less.
-You can order them on Amazon for $12.99, or you can find them at your local craft stores.
+You can order them on Amazon, or you can find them at your local craft stores.

 - Canning jars/normal glasses: You can either purchase or use the spare one you have at home.
 Personally, I used Ikea glasses because I had around a dozen extra.
 When I purchased them, I had a 50% discount, so I payed only $0.75 for one.

 - Wicks and tabs: You can find these on Amazon and in any local craft store.
 I wanted to test if I could make my own wicks, just like my grandma told me her mother used to do, so I made the wicks by rolling cotton-wool with my palms.

 #1.
 Have everything ready and in one place.